 Students who wish to transfer into the Health, Wellness, and Occupational Studies must complete the following:

-- Discuss interest in the program with the Coordinator for the HWOS program.
+- Discuss interest in the program with the Director of the HWOS program.

 - Fill out, complete, and submit a change of major form.

 - Write an essay of 300 words or less on the rationale for transfer into the HWOS major.
-This statement should be submitted to the Coordinator of the HWOS program.
+This statement should be submitted to the Director of the HWOS program.

-- Have a cumulative GPA of 2.5 or above at the end of the semester of transfer request.
+- Have a cumulative GPA of 2.5 or above, and be in good standing in accordance with the HWOS standards at the end of the semester of transfer request.